aniktonu/CV-MAKER/tasks/problems.md

 10. Write a program to find the maximum number from three given numbers.
 11. Write a program to find the minimum number from three given numbers.
 12. Write a program which will print the grade letter for a given marks.

+## Function
+1. Convert all the calculator programs into fuctions.
+2. Convert all the fundemental problems into functions
+3. Convert all the if-else problems into functions